+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Food in the Everest Base Camp Trek Helicopter Return

 Food is a vital aspect of maintaining energy and well-being during the Everest Base Camp trek with a helicopter return.
-Teahouse meals are a cultural part of trek designed to be nutritious, warm, and easy to digest, which is essential for high-altitude trekking.
+Teahouse meals are a cultural part of the trek designed to be nutritious, warm, and easy to digest, which is essential for high-altitude trekking.
 Although food options decrease with altitude, meals remain consistent and nourishing.

 Daily Meals on the Trail